Yasna

-Yasna (/ˈjʌsnə/; 𐬫𐬀𐬯𐬥𐬀) is the Avestan name of Zoroastrianism's principal act of worship.
-It is also the name of the primary liturgical collection of Avesta texts, recited during that yasna ceremony.
+Yasna (/ˈjʌsnə/; 𐬫𐬀𐬯𐬥𐬀) is the Avestan name of both a text within the Avesta collection and of the Yasna liturgy, Zoroastrianism's principal act of worship.

 Overview

 The function of the yasna ceremony is, very roughly described, to strengthen the orderly spiritual and material creations of Ahura Mazda against the assault of the destructive forces of Angra Mainyu.
 The yasna service, that is, the recitation of the Yasna texts, culminates in the apæ zaothra, the "offering to the waters."
 The ceremony may also be extended by recitation of the Visperad and Vendidad texts.
 A normal yasna ceremony, without extensions, takes about two hours when it is recited by an experienced priest.

 The Yasna texts constitute 72 chapters altogether, composed at different times and by different authors.
 The middle chapters include the (linguistically) oldest texts of the Zoroastrian canon.
 These very ancient texts, in the very archaic and linguistically difficult Old Avestan language, include the four most sacred Zoroastrian prayers, and also 17 chapters consisting of the five Gathas, hymns that are considered to have been composed by Zoroaster himself.
 Several sections of the Yasna include exegetical comments.
 Yasna chapter and verse pointers are traditionally abbreviated with Y.

 The Avestan language word yasna literally means 'oblation' or 'worship'.
 The word is linguistically and functionally related to Vedic Sanskrit yajna.